My Tomorrow Initiative

 A Future-Focused Vision of Education

-My Tomorrow*ed (My Tomorrow for short) is a new vision of education that we're embracing in Cincinnati Public Schools that envisions, within six years, 100 percent of all seventh graders will graduate prepared to actively pursue their chosen career path.
+My Tomorrow*ed (My Tomorrow for short) is a new vision of education that we're embracing in Cincinnati Public Schools.
+It envisions that, within six years, 100 percent of all seventh-graders will graduate prepared to actively pursue their chosen career paths.
 My Tomorrow reimagines schools in a way that we believe will fuel an enhanced student experience by combining increased rigor, the latest technology and supportive adult relationships.
 Our aim is to do the best job possible preparing our students for success in the real world.

 Through the My Tomorrow Intiative, CPS has extended the strategy to its comprehensive Vision 2020: My Tomorrow Plan.